jhckragh/magetool/README.txt

 ## Known bugs ##

- * Overriding abstract classes is unsupported.
-(For details on how to override an abstract class manually, see the community forum[4].)
+ * Overriding controllers and abstract classes is unsupported.
+(For details on how to do these things manually, see the community forum[4][5].)

  * There's no option for specifying a custom frontName when creating controllers.
 Technically the frontName doesn't have to match the